Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise/exercise1.md

     'password': 'admin',
 }
 ```
-2. Create new file with name vlan.py and below code.
+2. Create a new file named vlan.py and add the following code:

 ```python
 import os